 - The need for consistency.
 People want what they learn about themselves not to contradict their self-image.
 It usually leads to searching for information that is consistent with self-image and avoiding those who do not correlate with what they think of themselves.

-There are several ways in which self-knowledge is achieved:
+Ways in which self-knowledge is achieved

-- Comparisons: People compare with others to form a self-image, with those who are perceived to be better socially positioned or more disadvantaged;
+- Comparisons.
+People compare with others to form a self-image, with those who are perceived to be better socially positioned or more disadvantaged.

-- Introspection: This represents the process of contact with one’s own self, with attitudes, with thoughts, with our emotions;
+- Introspection.
+This represents the process of contact with one’s own self, with attitudes, with thoughts, with our emotions.

-- Self-observation: This consists of observing and interpreting one’s own conduct; here, unlike introspection, our attitudes will be known in an indirect way by analysing one’s own conduct;
+- Self-observation.
+This consists of observing and interpreting one’s own conduct; here, unlike introspection, our attitudes will be known in an indirect way by analysing one’s own conduct;

-- Causal tasks: This consists of the interpretations that people give about themselves, starting from the meaningful learning of their own behaviour.
+- Causal tasks.
+This consists of the interpretations that people give about themselves, starting from the meaningful learning of their own behaviour.

 James Wallace has been an advocate for mental health awareness for years.
 He holds a master’s degree in counselling from the University of Edinburgh.